 Wed 3/4 - Wed 5/20 | 7:30 pm

-This contingent is a group representing the roots of Puerto Rico through Dance, Percussion, and Song to the traditional folkloric music of Bomba—a blend of the three cultures of the Island of Puerto Rico, African, Spanish, and Taino.
+This dance class teaches the basics of Puerto Rican Bomba customs through Dance, Percussion, and Song.
+The traditional folkloric music of Bomba is a blend of the three cultures of the Island of Puerto Rico, African, Spanish, and Taino.
 Bomba is a challenge/connection between the drummer and the dancer, in which the dancer produces a series of gestures with a skirt or with their feet and hands in which the drummer provides a synchronized beat.

 Denise Solis, Musical Director

 For additional information please contact Abby Hernández at email@example.com or call (415) 826-8009.

 Banned Book Book Club: POC Edition

 The Banned Book Book Club celebrates the rich history of banned and challenged book!
 Each month Radar chooses a theme and asks some of our favorite artists to read from their favorite banned or challenged books.
 For the month of FEBRUARY, RADAR partners with Galeria de la Raza to bring you some of our most beloved writers who will read from banned or challenged books written by people of color!